-Applications for the Autumn 2020 Arts and Sciences Undergraduate Research Scholarship (URS) competition will be available soon.
+Applications for the Autumn 2021 Arts and Sciences Undergraduate Research Scholarship (URS) competition is now available.
 To be eligible, students must:

-- You must be an undergraduate enrolled in a major program in the College of Arts and Sciences.
+- You must be an undergraduate earning a degree in the College of Arts and Sciences.
 (Please note: Arts majors working on a creative or research project should apply for the Arts Undergraduate Research Scholarship rather than the general URS available through this application.

 - Preference will be given to projects that will result in an undergraduate thesis.
 All projects should represent a significant research project.